openjdk/panama-foreign/doc/panama_ffi.md

 Certain functions might return pointers, or structs; it is important to realize that if a function returns a pointer (or a `MemoryAddress`), no life-cycle whatsoever is attached to that pointer.
 It is then up to the client to e.g. free the memory associated with that pointer, or do nothing (in case the library is responsible for the life-cycle of that pointer).
 If a library returns a struct by value, things are different, as a *fresh*, memory segment is allocated off-heap and returned to the callee.
 In such cases, the foreign linker API will request an additional prefix `SegmentAllocator` (see above) parameter which will be responsible for allocating the returned segment.
 The allocation will likely associate the segment with a *resource scope* that is known to the callee and which can then be used to release the memory associated with that segment.
 An additional overload of `downcallHandle` is also provided by `CLinker` where a client can specify which allocator should be used in such cases at *link-time*.

 Performance-wise, the reader might ask how efficient calling a foreign function using a native method handle is; the answer is *very*.
-The JVM comes with some special support for native method handles, so that, if a give method handle is invoked many times (e.g, inside an *hot* loop), the JIT compiler might decide to just generate a snippet of assembly code required to call the native function, and execute that directly.
-In most cases, invoking native function this way is as efficient as doing so through JNI <a href="#3"><sup>3</sup></a>.
+The JVM comes with some special support for native method handles, so that, if a give method handle is invoked many times (e.g, inside a *hot* loop), the JIT compiler might decide to just generate a snippet of assembly code required to call the native function, and execute that directly.
+In most cases, invoking native function this way is as efficient as doing so through JNI.

 ### Upcalls